Saturday Night Live season 44: Cast

 Prior to the start of the season, Luke Null (who joined the cast for the previous season) was let go from the show.
 Upright Citizens Brigade alum Ego Nwodim joined the cast as a featured player, replacing Null.
 Nwodim became the seventh African-American female cast member in the show's history.
 Mikey Day, Alex Moffat, and Melissa Villaseñor, all three of whom were hired in 2016 for season 42, were upgraded to repertory status, while Heidi Gardner and Chris Redd, both of whom were hired in 2017 for season 43, remained as featured players.

 Aside from Null, all other cast members from the previous season returned to the show, including guest star Alec Baldwin in his role as President Donald Trump.
+Despite mounting rumors that this would be the last season for Kenan Thompson, Thompson insisted he would not be leaving SNL anytime soon.

 This would be the final season for Leslie Jones, who had been with the cast for five seasons since 2014.
 Jones announced her departure on August 27, 2019, in favor of focusing on her movie career.